IMBUS-Fundamentals

 • VA the basal left ventricle (LV)

-PLAXR: follow the blood flow
+PLAXR: analyze following the blood flow

 • VA the right atrium (RA)